brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 The specific DNS transport that a name server supports is indicated via use of an RRSet of RRTYPE "DNST".
 This is a SVCB binding, and normally will use the TargetName of "." (meaning the same name).
 The default ALPN (transport mechanisms) are TCP/53 and UDP/53.
 The ADoT transport support is signaled by "alpn=dot".
 There is an existing entry for "dot" in the ALPN table, with port TCP/853.

-Note that this RRTYPE is also "wildcard friendly".
-If a DNS zone containing the names of many servers with identical policy (related to ADoT support), those could be managed via one or more wildcard entries.

 ### Examples
 We re-use the same examples from above, indicating whether or not individual authoritative name servers support DoT: